 National Council of Science and Technology President C.C.
 Villanueva and CERN Director-General C. Rubbia.

 By a letter dated 16 December 1992, the Permanent Mission of the Czech and Slovak Federal Republic (CSFR) to the United Nations in Geneva informed CERN that the Czech and Slovak Federal Republic would cease to exist on 31 December 1992 and that two new states – the Czech Republic and the Slovak Republic – would succeed it as from 1 January 1993.

 The letter states:

-The Toroidal LHC Apparatus collaboration propose to build a multipurpose detector at the LHC.
-The letter of intent they submit to the LHC Experiments Committee marks the first official use of the name ATLAS.
+The A Toroidal LHC Apparatus (ATLAS) collaboration propose to build a multipurpose detector at the LHC.
+The Letter of Intent they submit to the LHC Experiments Committee marks the first official use of the name ATLAS.
 Two collaborations called ASCOT and EAGLE combine to form ATLAS.

 First experiment at the ISOLDE Proton-Synchrotron Booster.

 The first experiment was carried out on June 26, where the beta-proton decay of the neon isotope with mass number 17 was studied.
 This experiment was relevant for the understanding of nuclear halo structure, first proposed at ISOLDE.

 The new ISOLDE PSB Facility has two isotope separators, a general-purpose separator with one magnet (GPS) and a high-resolution separator with two magnets, similar to the ISOLDE III design.
 The target handling in the facility is fully automatized with robots.